newrelic/docs-website/README.md

 ### Edit a page

 If you'd like to get more directly involved, you can make some changes yourself.
-On any doc, click the **Edit this page** button to get started making a change.
+On any doc page on docs.newrelic.com, you'll find a **Edit this page** button.
+Click it to get started making a change.
+This will take you to Github and the source file for that doc page.
-You can edit a doc directly on the GitHub site.
-You don't need to actively fork the site or build it locally to help out.
-This is the easiest way to contribute.
+You can edit the source file directly by clicking on the pencil icon.
+This will automatically create a fork for you so you can make your edits, add a commit message, and propose the changes.
+Finally, create a pull request to submit the changes for review.
 If you'd like to go deeper, see our [Contributors guide](CONTRIBUTING.md) for information on how to fork our site, build it locally, and submit pull requests.

 Our [Style guide](https://docs.newrelic.com/docs/style-guide) will give you some insight into how we think about writing and documentation, as well as our flavor of Markdown.